AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 This repository shows how to build a simple NMEA2000 to [SignalK](https://signalk.org/) gateway using an ESP32 and only a few more elements (CAN bus transceiver, DC converter).

-There are two different ways shown to implement a NMEA2000 to SignalK gateway:
+There are three different ways shown to implement a NMEA2000 to SignalK gateway:

 1. A WLAN gateway for specific PGNs
+2. A WLAN gateway for all PGNs (Yacht Devices format via UDP)
-2. An USB-Serial gateway for all PGNs
+3. An USB-Serial gateway for all PGNs (Actisense format)

-For both implementations the same hardware is used.
+For all implementations the same hardware is used.
 The following schematics shows the required components and connections.

 ![Schematics](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/ESP32-Minimum.png)